 If you do not need an IMMEDIATE response from law enforcement, fire or medical first responders, please call the non-emergency number at (352) 793-2621.
 If you live in The Villages, the toll-free non-emergency number is (352) 728-6909.

 Using the non-emergency number helps keep the 911 lines clear and available for citizens reporting emergencies.

 Smart911 is a free, new service available in your community to help you when you call 9-1-1.
-Once you've sighed up, first responders will be aware of important information you have provided that will help them address your emergency.
-This information -including medical issues, current location and even pets-can help Law Enforcment, Fire and EMS locate and help you.
+Once you've signed up, first responders will be aware of important information you have provided that will help them address your emergency.
+This information including medical issues, current location, and even pets can help Law Enforcement, Fire, and EMS locate and help you.